Most Effective Products

 What is Beggarweed?

-• Beggarweed (also called Creeping Beggarweed) is a perennial broadleaf weed with a large taproot and deep rhizomes that can be difficult to control and frustrates lawn owners because mowing and hand-pulling is ineffective against it.
+• Beggarweed (creeping beggarweed) is a perennial broadleaf weed with a large taproot and deep rhizomes.
+It can be difficult to control and frustrates lawn owners because mowing and hand-pulling are ineffective against it.

 How to Get Rid of Creeping Beggarweed

-• We recommend Fahrenheit Herbicide as it has demonstrated excellent control of Beggarweed.
-Mix well and spot treat, being careful not to get chemicals on desired plants.
+• We recommend Fahrenheit Herbicide, which has demonstrated excellent control of beggarweed.
+Mix well, spot treat, and be careful not to get chemicals on desired plants.

 Preventing Beggarweed Reinfestation

-• Prevent Beggarweed from coming back with regular lawn care maintenance (fertilizing, mowing, watering).
+• Prevent beggarweed from returning with regular lawn care maintenance (fertilizing, mowing, watering).

 Questions and Answers